Mitch Kupchak

 Mitchell Kupchak (born May 24, 1954) is an American professional basketball executive and retired player.
-He is the current president of basketball operations and general manager of the Charlotte Hornets of the National Basketball Association (NBA).
+He is the former president of basketball operations and general manager of the Charlotte Hornets of the National Basketball Association (NBA).
 As a college player, Kupchak was an All-American at the University of North Carolina and a member of the gold medal-winning 1976 United States Olympic team.
 As a professional player, he won three NBA titles – one as a member of the Washington Bullets and two with the Los Angeles Lakers.

-High school and college career

-Kupchak played for Brentwood High School in New York.
+Early life

+Mitchell Kupchak was born on May 24, 1954, in Brentwood, New York.
+He attended Brentwood High School, where he excelled in basketball.

+College career

 He was an All-American on the North Carolina Tar Heels men's basketball team, and was named Atlantic Coast Conference Player of the Year in his senior season.
 Kupchak played on the gold medal-winning team at the 1976 Summer Olympics in Montreal.

-NBA career
+Professional career

+Washington Bullets (1976–1981)

 Kupchak was drafted by the Washington Bullets in 1976 and was named to the NBA All-Rookie Team.
 He had four productive seasons with Washington and was part of the team that won the NBA championship in 1978.

+Los Angeles Lakers (1981–1986)

-He signed a long term contract with the Lakers in 1981 at the behest of Earvin "Magic" Johnson, who told owner Jerry Buss, "If we could get Mitch Kupchak, I know we could win", after the team's playoff upset.
+He signed a long-term contract with the Lakers in 1981 at the behest of Earvin "Magic" Johnson, who told owner Jerry Buss, "If we could get Mitch Kupchak, I know we could win", after the team's playoff upset.
 26 games into the season, Kupchak injured his knee and did not play again until the 1983–84 season.